The Arenal volcano, Costa Rica. Image credit: Esdelval/Shutterstock

 This famous volcanic massif is located in northeastern Tanzania, close to the Kenyan border.
 Interestingly, while it looks like one large mountain, Kilimanjaro is actually composed of three separate volcanic cones.
 Two of them—Mawensi and Shira—are extinct.
 Kibo, the third, is thought to be dormant.
 Kibo is actually the highest point in Africa rising to 19,340 feet (5,895 metres), and it is the youngest of the three cones.

-Kibo is the only cone that has a permanent ice cap on it, meaning it stays there throughout the year and never fully melts.
+Kibo is the only cone with a permanent ice cap, meaning it remains there throughout the year and never fully melts.

 Kibo’s last major eruption was 360,000 years ago.
 In this way, it could be due for a major explosion.
 Kibo did show some volcanic activity as recent as 200 years ago, which sounds like a while ago but in a volcano’s lifetime, it might as well be yesterday.

-Japan is known for its earthquakes.
-This is the highest mountain in Japan, rising to 12,388 feet (3,776 metres).
-It is located near the coast in Yamanashi and Shizuoka prefectures, just 60 miles (100 km) from the Tokyo-Yokohama metropolitan area.
-Mount Fuji last erupted in 1707, and scientists still consider it to be active.
-If it does blow its top, it could force more than 750,000 people from their homes as it is so close to the city.
-Mount Fuji is part of the Fuji-Hakone-Izu National Park, which was designated as a UNESCO World Heritage Site in 2013.
+Japan is famous for its earthquakes.
+The tallest mountain in Japan is Mount Fuji, reaching 12,388 feet (3,776 meters).
+It is situated near the coast in Yamanashi and Shizuoka prefectures, about 60 miles (100 km) from the Tokyo-Yokohama metropolitan area.
+Mount Fuji last erupted in 1707, and scientists still consider it active.
+If it erupts again, it could displace over 750,000 people due to its proximity to the city.
+Mount Fuji is part of the Fuji-Hakone-Izu National Park, designated as a UNESCO World Heritage Site in 2013.

-This beautiful mountain is part of the Cascade Mountain Range and located in Washington State, and it usually forms a picturesque background to Seattle on clear days.
-Its snow-capped peak is so picture-perfect it fills postcards throughout the state, placemats, and more.
-What many do not think of often, however, is the fact that this is actually a dormant volcano that could erupt at any time.
-Mount Rainier last blew its top over 500 years ago, but it is considered to be the most dangerous volcano in the Cascade Range.
-This is due to a bunch of factors including the frequent earthquakes in the area, its active hydrothermal system, the volcano’s height, and its large glacier mantle.
+This stunning mountain is part of the Cascade Range in Washington State, often serving as a scenic backdrop to Seattle on clear days.
+Its snow-covered peak is so iconic that it appears on postcards and placemats across the state.
+However, many overlook the fact that this is a dormant volcano that could erupt at any moment.
+Mount Rainier last erupted over 500 years ago but is considered the most dangerous volcano in the Cascade Range.
+This threat stems from several factors, including frequent earthquakes in the vicinity, its active hydrothermal system, its impressive height, and its vast glacier cover.

-Found in Lane County, as part of the Cascade Mountain Range in Oregon, the Three Sisters volcano last erupted about 2,000 years ago.
-These are actually three aligned stratovolcanoes consisting of the North Sister, Middle Sister, and South Sister.
-The peaks were not built at the same time, and are made of different kinds of rock.
-They caught the attention of the general public and volcanologists when it was discovered that part of this cluster was lifting upwards in the late 1990s.
-Field studies done by the US Geological Survey showed uplift taking place and gradually swelling from late 1997 to December of 2005, with the swelling slowing from that point.
+Located in Lane County, part of Oregon's Cascade Mountain Range, the Three Sisters volcano last erupted about 2,000 years ago.
+The Three Sisters are three aligned stratovolcanoes, consisting of the North Sister, Middle Sister, and South Sister.
+The peaks were not built at the same time and are composed of different kinds of rock.
+They caught the attention of the general public and volcanologists when it was discovered in the late 1990s that part of this cluster was uplifting.
+Field studies by the US Geological Survey showed uplift and gradual swelling from late 1997 to December 2005, with the swelling slowing from that point.

 Are the Three Sisters going to lose their patience and erupt?
 We will have to wait and see.